LogtalkDotOrg/logtalk3/tools/wrapper/NOTES.md

 occur when using a backend Prolog compiler different from the one used to run the original plain Prolog code.

+- The tool assumes that all files to be wrapped have different names (even if found in different directories).
+If that is not the case, the name conflicts must be manually solved before using the tool.

 - There isn't yet any support for dealing with meta-predicates and advise on missing meta-predicate directives.